-There are approximately 14,000 bond agents in the U.S. Most states require a bond agent to be licensed.
-However, the license typically is not specifically for bonding purpose, but for property and casualty insurance.
+There are approximately 14,000 bail bond agents in the United States.
+Most states require a bond agent to be licensed.
+However, the license typically isn't specifically for bonding purpose, but rather for property and casualty insurance.
 To obtain the license, the applicant must meet certain educational requirements.
 This allows a potential bail bondsman to be appointed by an insurance company to write bail bonds.

 The defendant pays the agent for writing the bond.
 In turn, the agent pays the insurance company a premium.
 The bail agent is responsible for bond payment in the event a defendant fails to appear and can't be located.
 Typically, bail bondsmen have arrangements with local courts, under which they agree to post a blanket bond.
 The bond frees the bondsman from having to deposit cash or property with the court every time a new client is taken on.
 Should any of a bondsman's clients fail to appear at trial, the court will be paid with the bond.

 How Do Bail Bond Agents Ensure Court Appearances?